agonper/ember-jquery-mobile/README.md

 ***

-**Please note** This is an Ember CLI not an standalone Ember.js app.
+**Please note** this is an Ember CLI addon not an standalone Ember.js app.
 Here, you can see a [working example](https://github.com/albertogonper/ember-jqm-example)

 ***